Community support helps fast internet succeed - BC Local News

 That community’s success in marketing itself and attracting new residents was among the key takeaways from the Keeping It Rural conference held in Kelowna on Oct.
 7-8, where three Kaslo residents, including mayor Suzan Hewat gave presentations.

-RDBN chair Gerry Thiessen and Village of Burns Lake’s Economic Development Officer Lorie Watson were two people from the area who attended the event, and both returned here impressed with Kaslo’s achievements.
+The Village of Burns Lake’s Economic Development Officer Lorie Watson and RDBN chair Gerry Thiessen were two people from this area who attended the event, and both returned here impressed with Kaslo’s achievements.

 Thiessen shared with the RDBN board of directors meeting on Oct.
 10 the success of Kaslo in providing most homes and businesses with fast internet.

-A report that Watson submitted, highlighted Kaslo’s “Escape the City” contest of 2018 in which winners spent three days in the Kootenay region village.
+A report that Watson submitted to the village council’s Oct.
+22 meeting highlighted Kaslo’s “Escape the City” contest of 2018 in which winners spent three days in the Kootenay region village.

 One set of winners – a young family – and one finalist moved to Kaslo after the long weekend outing.